 These supplements may promote heart health:

-- Omega-3 fatty acids, such as fish oil -- may help reduce inflammation and improve heart health.
+- Omega-3 fatty acids.
+Such as fish oil -- may help reduce inflammation and improve heart health.
 Cold-water fish, such as salmon or halibut, are good sources.
-Omega-3 fatty acids may increase the risk of bleeding, especially if you also take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+Omega-3 fatty acids may increase the risk for bleeding, especially if you also take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.

-- Coenzyme Q10 -- an antioxidant that may be good for heart health.
-Do not take CoQ10 if you take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+- Coenzyme Q10 (C0Q10).
+An antioxidant that may be good for heart health.
+DO NOT take CoQ10 if you take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
 CoQ10 can make these drugs less effective.
 So they might not work as well.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 However, herbs can trigger side effects and interact with other herbs, supplements, or medications.
 For these reasons, take herbs with care and under the supervision of a health care provider.

-- Bilberry (Vaccinium myrtillus) -- an antioxidant that helps promote good circulation.
-Bilberry may increase the risk of bleeding, especially if you also take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+- Bilberry ((Vaccinium myrtillus).
+An antioxidant that helps promote good circulation.
+Bilberry may increase the risk for bleeding, especially if you also take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
 People with low blood pressure, heart disease, diabetes, or blood clots should not take bilberry without first talking to their doctors.
-Do not take bilberry if you are pregnant or breastfeeding.
+DO NOT take bilberry if you are pregnant or breastfeeding.

 Sometimes, fainting may be due to drops in a hormone called cortisol.
 Ask your doctor about testing for low cortisol.
 Some doctors may prescribe cortisol hormone supplements or use nutrients and herbs to get cortisol levels back to normal.

-Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and intellectual makeup.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and intellectual makeup.
 An experienced and certified homeopath will assess your individual constitution and symptoms, and then recommend remedies.
 Below are common remedies used for fainting or pre-fainting symptoms:

 Acupuncture may help treat fainting.
 A clinical analysis of 102 serious cases of loss of consciousness reported that acupuncture helped in a large number of these cases.